sean-lamont/bait/index.md

 # BAIT: Benchmarking Architectures for Interactive Theorem-Proving
 {: .text-center}
-**A platform for accelerating research in the application of AI to Interactive Theorem-Proving (AI-ITP)** {: .text-center}
+{: .text-center}

 <a href="#" class="btn btn--primary">Code</a> <a href="#" class="btn btn--primary">Paper</a>
 <a href="#" class="btn btn--primary">Poster</a>
 {: .text-center}

+BAIT is a platform for accelerating research in the application of AI to Interactive Theorem-Proving (AI-ITP).

 BAIT was accepted as a AAAI24 Main Track paper, where it was used to study Embedding Architectures in AI-ITP.